njeriolenkere/Smart-IoT-Connected-Lake/README.md

    ```
 ## Transmitting data

 The wireless protocol used in this project is WIFI.
 WIFI allows devices to connect to internet via a router.
 WIFI has high bit rate which is good to send data fast, it short range and consumes more power.
 Since the device is connect to computer via USB charger, high power consumption is OK.
-In this project we use WIFI at 2.4GHz that provide internet to large area but alittle bit slow compared to 5 Ghz.
+In this project we use WIFI at 2.4GHz that provide internet to large area but alittle bit slow compared to 5 Ghz. **Note:** If your wireless router does not support 2.4GHZ, you can use your phone as a WIFI hotspot.
+Read more on [How to Connect to Mobile WIFI (here)](https://www.businessinsider.com/what-is-mobile-hotspot?r=US&IR=T).
 The transport protocol used is WebHook (HTTP) that packages data as JSON object and sends that data to Ubidot.
-The data is sent every 15 minutes.
+The data from the sensors is sent every 15 minutes.

 ![CommTech](https://user-images.githubusercontent.com/50623449/176409605-35d3f4a1-2855-4ca8-9a1a-cbde1c4249df.jpg)